pepasflo/swift/README.md

 ## Call to `super`

-`supre.updateConstraints` should be called last.
-Use defer.
+`super.updateConstraints` should be called last.
+Use defer:

 ```swift
 public override func updateConstraints() {